 Cons:

-The Forest River LE is built on the Ford Chassis does offer an arctic package for those who want to take things to the next level.
-But even the standard features of the Forest River LE will help prepare your rig for the colder temperatures.
+The Forest River LE is built on the Ford Chassis and offers an arctic package for those who want to take things to the next level.
+Even the standard features of the Forest River LE are great for getting RVers ready for colder temperatures.
+I find the use of fiberglass substrate instead of the more commonly used plywood is a huge benefit as fiberglass resists water, helping avoid issues like leaks and eventual mold growth.

-3. Forest River Sunseeker 2650CDWS (Class C With Arctic Package)
+3. Best For Winter Climates: Forest River Sunseeker 2500TS (Class C With Arctic Package)

 Pros: